“New Phone, same number. Lost my contacts, so text me your name and I’ll add you.”

 Right beside ‘Back Up Now’ is an option to ‘Restore Backup…’ – You can use that after you get a new phone to restore the backup you’ve made.

 Whether you choose to sync with iCloud or save your data to your own computer (or both!), you’ll be happy that you did when it’s time for a new phone.
 Especially if your phone is lost, stolen or otherwise inaccessible.
-If you want help with making a back-up of your data or setting up iCloud sync give me a call at (403) 915-8574 or Contact Me using the box below:
+If you want help with making a back-up of your data or setting up iCloud sync book an appointment: